HOW THIS ALL BEGAN

 Michelle Contrada……..is a photographer who shot rock bands in the Boston/ RI area.
 We saw many great shows together and a lot of memories to go with them.
 Michelle presently lives in southern RI and works in the medical health field.

-Paul Fernandes……..contributed his concert database, scrap books of concert ads, tape stubs, photos and concert memorabilia to this website.
+Paul Fernandes……..contributed his concert database, scrap books of concert ads, tape stubs, concert recordings, photos and concert memorabilia to this website.
 He presently resides in Oakland, CA.

 Randy Hein…….was the owner of the Living Room nightclub in Providence and its main focus was more on the burgeoning local scene.
 Randy was a wonderful personality that took pride in making everyone feel comfortable who played his club.
 Randy was unique because he was motivated by his heart and the love of music and will forever be missed.

 Rich Lupo……..started Lupo’s Heartbreak Hotel in 1975 and through out its history and three different locations, Lupo's Heartbreaker Hotel is the premier venue for most concerts that visit RI.

 Rudy Cheeks……..is a life long Rhode Island resident.
 While attending the University of Rhode Island, Rudy and his friends created the band the "Fabulous Motels" and later the "Young Adults."
 Throughout his career he has been involved at many levels in different types of live performance, films, television shows, documentaries, radio shows and countless other ventures.
 Today he is known for his Dr. Love Monkey column or as Jorge in Phillipe and Jorge in the Providence Phoenix.
 His widespread involvement in Rhode Island has made him a popular figure in many artistic arenas.
 Rudy contributed some early articles published in the NewPaper including an interview with David Byrne of the Talking Heads. .